 - View the average wait time for a callback

-If Talk is the only option enabled in the Web Widget and it is configured to allow callback requests, and then you click the launcher, the callback form displays. |
+If Talk is the only option enabled in Web Widget (Classic) and it is configured to allow callback requests, and then you click the launcher, the callback form displays. |

 If Talk is the only contact option enabled and Talk is configured for Call Us only, your phone number displays. |

-If Talk and the Help Center are enabled, and other contact options are enabled (for example, Chat or contact form), after a Help Center search the customer can access Talk from the Contact us button. |
+If Talk and the help center are enabled, and other contact options are enabled (for example, Chat or contact form), after a help center search the customer can access Talk from the Contact us button. |

-If Talk and the Help Center are enabled, and Chat and contact form are disabled, after a Help Center search the Contact us button says Request a callback (or Call us) instead. |
+If Talk and the help center are enabled, and Chat and contact form are disabled, after a help center search the Contact us button says Request a callback (or Call us) instead. |

 Contact forms